go-distributed/persistence/README.md

-store
+Persistence
 =======

-To store and reload any objects that can be marshaled and unmarshaled
+To store and reload any objects that can be marshaled and unmarshaled in persistent storage

 TODO: bench